 In a different strand of research with Sunyoung Ahn, Robert DeKeyser, and Sunyoung Lee-Ellis, I have examined how American heritage speakers of Korean (L1 Korean-L2 English bilinguals) differ from Korean speakers living in Korea (native controls) with respect to perception of their L1 (i.e., their heritage language).
 Our findings, published in Language Learning (Ahn, Chang, DeKeyser & Lee-Ellis, 2017), showed that bilinguals were less accurate than control listeners on L1-specific contrasts, and their accuracy was significantly correlated with their age of reduced contact with the L1, an effect most pronounced for the L1 contrast most dissimilar to L2.
 These findings suggest that the earlier bilinguals are extensively exposed to L2, the less likely they are to perceive L1 sounds accurately; however, this relationship is modulated by L1-L2 similarity.
 Additionally, a turning point in both L2 acquisition and L1 attrition of phonology appears to occur at around 12 years of age.

-Recently, I wrote a review chapter synthesizing the research in the area of heritage language phonetics and phonology, which is currently under review for publication in the Cambridge Handbook of Heritage Languages and Linguistics (Chang, submitted).
+Recently, I wrote a review chapter synthesizing the research in the area of heritage language phonetics and phonology, which appears in the new Cambridge Handbook of Heritage Languages and Linguistics (Chang, 2021).
+Yao Yao and I also wrote a chapter for the forthcoming volume The Phonetics and Phonology of Heritage Languages, edited by Rajiv Rao, describing an approach to analyzing individual differences among heritage speakers using multiple factor analysis (Chang & Yao, 2022).
 (Comments welcome!)